demidenko05/bsdict/README.txt

 * index file is not cached by default (LSA IDX in RAM is not yet implemented, and so does interface to switch using index in file or in memory)

-rationale of having dictionary non-zipped and index file non-cached: nowadays a lot of notebooks, tablets and smartphones have non-HDD storage, i.e. files are placed in RAM (random access memory).
+rationale of having a dictionary non-zipped and index file non-cached: nowadays a lot of notebooks, tablets and smartphones have non-HDD storage, i.e. files are placed in RAM (random access memory).
   So, unzipping and caching never help in this way.
   Computers with HDD already cache files.

-! if ZIPPED dictionary allows to seek record without unzipping, then it's more optimal approach.
+! if a ZIPPED dictionary allows to seek a record (word's content) without unzipping, then it's more optimal approach.
   This is usually done by zipping only word's definition (content), i.e. head-words (keys) and file structure stay unzipped.
   For example PDF has same approach - only sub-contents (e.g. page's text) zipped, not headers (their keys/description).
   But dictzip uses actually GZIP archiving of whole file, so you have additional memory consumption on zipped dictionaries.

 It has no "internal" sound-player yet, i.e. it invokes external player to play sound file placed into TMP.
-But, you should never get sad, because this approach seems to be good (minimal system load), as this is "already cached system".
+But, you should never get sad, because this approach seems to be good (minimal system overhead)".

-You can check consumption of system resources (RAM), and you will found that BSDict is really resources-friendly (cheap).
+Partially implemented "history contains of data pointers" (i.e. offsets and other data to find a content without the IDX file).

 ------------------------------------------
 licenses: